tfitz237/lftp-bash/README.md

 # lftp-bash
 A [LFTP](https://github.com/lavv17/lftp) bash script that helps create an easy syncing workspace environment.

+This script uses LFTP's `mirror` command to provide an easy sync with an FTP directory.
+It syncs all folders and files in the directory and updates each other with the newest files, while ignoring older files.

 ```bash
 ## Usage:  ftp.sh DIR ACTION [options]
 ## DIR:    Directory Name